Spurs thrashed again as Lloris stretchered off

 There was a lengthy delay as Tottenham captain was treated on the field and given morphine and oxygen before being taken to hospital.

-Lloris, who has suffered a dislocated elbow, seems certain to miss France's upcoming Euro 2020 qualifiers against Iceland and Turkey.
+Lloris, who has suffered a dislocated elbow, will miss France's upcoming Euro 2020 qualifiers against Iceland and Turkey.

 "Our club captain was stretchered off as a result of the injury and will now return to London this evening after being assessed at a local hospital," said a statement from Tottenham Hotspur.